sa-1-2/Sentiment_Analysis_using_NLP/README.md

 ## Data Export

 The resulting analysis parameters were exported to an Excel file named "OUTPUT FINAL DATA.xlsx" after being compiled into a dataframe.

+## Contributing

+Contributions to this project are welcome.
+If you find any issues or have suggestions for improvements, please feel free to create an issue or submit a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE).

+## Contact

+For any inquiries or further information regarding this project, please contact **sanchitsingla1403@gmail.com**
+---